Photography - Stephen Hamilton, Food Stylist/Artisan - Mike Mech, Prop Stylist: - Melanie Francis, Story & Design - Judith Mara

 Blueberry pie: "Every summer we drove to Michigan to buy berries.
 Nothing could be better."

 Dutch Apple pie: "A rare treat that brings back so many memories."

 Every recipe tells a story.–– Mike Mech, the Bungalow Chef

 Young Mike grew up cooking alongside of his mother and grandmother who were devoted home cooks.
-By the time he was seven he could bake an apple pie from scratch and by the time he was 10 he was his family’s official pie baker.
-When Mike was chosen to make his pies as part of the Artisan series, he showed up with 10 different pies, yep, 10.
+By the time he was seven he could bake an apple pie from scratch and by the time he was ten, he was the family’s official pie baker.
+When Mike was chosen to make his pies as part of the Images for Artisan series, he showed up with 10 different pies, yep, ten.